nextfoam/baram-pages/_posts/meshguide/2023-09-05-meshguide-post.md

 baramMesh is pre-processing (meshing) module. baramMesh means BARAM + snappyHexMesh.

-It is for the BARAM users who want to make mesh of the BARAM or OpenFOAM.
+It is for the users who want to make mesh of the BARAM or OpenFOAM.

 And we provide the guide of baramMesh.